 Obviously, the entire car console is upfront but what’s great about living in an RV is that you can park it at an RV park or camp.

 So, whether you earn $10,000 per month or $1,000 per month, consider a mobile and fun RV lifestyle you can afford.
 It’s surely better than overpaying for a small dingy apartment.
 In fact, if you like traveling and wish to do so from the comfort of your home, you will definitely enjoy living in an RV.

 Option #4 – Wood Pallets

 This is probably something you might have never actually thought of doing.
 A house built with pallets?
 Yes, I know!

-You might have heard of a pallet swing, or a pallet bench, or a pallet spice rack, or even a pallet bed frame.
+You might have heard of a pallet swing, a pallet bench, a pallet spice rack, or even a pallet bed frame.
 But a house?
 As it turns out, you can actually build one!
 Even though it’s not really a fancy affair, it’s definitely one of the best cheap housing alternatives.
 Plus, you can fuel it with solar energy, making it even more cost-effective.

 Wood pallets are readily available and incredibly cheap to purchase.
 The material is easy to recycle, reusable, and easy to combine to create a modern, unique, and energy-efficient house.